Quantifying AI Adoption Patterns Across Gaming Value Chains

 Stanford AI Index Report 2024.
 Epoch AI Hardware Availability and Pricing 2024.
 BCG AI Radar 2024.

-Fund I performance: 1.93x Net TVPI (Q4 2025).
-Portfolio company count: 42 across Fund I/II/III.
-Portfolio insights from Transcend Brain API (internal).
-GDEV and Ruckus examples from direct board/portfolio engagement.
+Fund I performance: 1.8x Net TVPI (Q4 2025).
+Portfolio company count: 43 across Fund I/II/III.
+Portfolio insights from internal data systems.
+Incumbent examples drawn from public statements and direct board engagement.

 This report supplements "Why AI Value Concentrates in Private Markets: The Structural Case for AI-Native Gaming Investments" (Fund III Investment Thesis, December 2025).
 That document covers the Value Multiplier Framework, human conflict of interest dynamics, and exit mechanics in detail.